Where To Find This Example

 The first step in simulated load pull is to run the load pull template script available from Scripts > Load Pull > Create_Load_Pull_Template.
 When this is run, if no load pull template exists then a new one will be added to the project and a dialog will pop up telling you that the load pull template has been created.
 This schematic template, named Load_Pull_Template, is located under the Circuit Schematic node in the Project Browser.
 The template is organized with notes to aid you in the configuration of desired sweeps and replacement of the default DUT.

 After the configuration is complete and the DUT swapped out, the load pull simulation should be run which is accessed by choosing scripts Scripts > Load Pull > Load_Pull.
 This script is interactive with the user, and is used to set up the parameters of the load pull simulation.

-When the simulation is complete the new swept load pull file will be produced and shows up under the Data Files node in the Project Browser.
+When the simulation is complete the new swept load pull file will be produced and appear under the Data Files node in the Project Browser.

-This schematic shows the device load / source pull setup using HBTUNER2 elements along with current and voltage meters for the Gate/Base and Drain/Collector.
-SWPVAR blocks are available for toggling on and off bias and harmonic impedance sweeps.
+This schematic shows the device load / source pull setup using HBTUNER3 elements along with current and voltage meters for the Gate/Base and Drain/Collector.
+A SWPVAR block is available for toggling on and off bias sweeps.

 Note that additional templates can be added to the project at any time by choosing Scripts > Load Pull > Create_Load_Pull_Template.

 This graph shows the Power Added Efficiency (PAE) plotted against the power delivered to the load (Pload).
 The quantities are computed directly from the LP_Data GMDIF swept Load Pull file and plotted using the PlotMD_R.
 PlotMD_R allows for the direct visualization of real-valued quantities computed directly from an ABwave formatted GMDIF file and is available as a measurement in the Data section.